 As an educational charity, the Outward Bound Trust’s mission is to make its residential programmes available to as many young people as possible.

 With the philosophy that money shouldn’t stand in the way of opportunity and that everyone can achieve more than they think they can, it raises funds thanks to the generosity of donors, its fundraising events and early careers development programmes.

 The trust puts this towards appropriate funding for schools, colleges and youth groups.

 UKSA specialises in introducing people of all ages to the great outdoors through watersports and sailing.

 Its water-based activities are a great way to build confidence, teamwork and resilience.
-A variety of disciplines are offered, from dinghy sailing and kayaking, to windsurfing and standup paddleboarding.
+On offer are a variety of disciplines, from dinghy sailing and kayaking, to windsurfing and standup paddleboarding.

 Team building and multi-activity programmes are also available.
 UKSA’s 3.5-acre fully residential campus is based in Cowes, Isle of Wight – just a short hop over from Southampton, Portsmouth or Lymington.

 There are regular complementary preview weekends for anyone who wishes to experience what’s on offer, first hand.

 YMCA Lakeside is one of the largest and most scenic outdoor education centres in the UK.
 Set on the shores of Lake Windermere, this iconic centre has been hosting school residentials and transforming young lives for over 70 years.

 Its state-of-the-art schools facility, opened in 2019, created an additional 200 beds and more opportunities to provide outstanding learning outside the classroom activities.